cs4241-20a/a2-shortstack/README.md

 ## HAHA GAME
 Glitch Link: https://a2-wdandanw.glitch.me/

-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.

 I created a simple reaction game in which user clicks play, then enters the showed answer, the server will record quickest time

 ## References